 In the middle of a nighttime battle during the latter stages of the French Revolution, a British ship smashes into a massive black cliff hundreds of miles from any known landmass.
-Just as bewildered as its now crippled adversary, the pursuing French ship holds its fire until morning, when the crews of both vessels are struck dumb by the regularity of the cliff’s perfectly vertical sides and endless surface.
+Just as bewildered as its now crippled adversary, the pursuing French ship holds its fire until morning, when the crews of both vessels are struck dumb by the impossible regularity of the cliff’s endless surface.

 After a sudden car accident, Blake opens his eyes and sees nothing but darkness and scrolling text: “The fact that you’re reading this means you’re a) literate, and b) dead.
 Congratulations.
 You’ve met both preconditions.”
 Before he can read much more, Blake is transported to 1905 Russia, where he’s killed (again) moments after arriving.

 Over the next several days, the pattern repeats itself twice more as Blake’s tossed into first-century B.C.
 Rome and then 1941 Hawaii (just before Pearl Harbor).
 In between these visits—and the deaths that violently end each one—Blake tries to learn the truth about what’s happening to him from his cryptic new mentor, Galen.

 “Revisions” first appeared in Battered Suitcase, volume 1, issue 4, September 2008 under the pen name Tom C. Underhill.
 Get it here.